Connect with us

 Pesticides for killing rodents and insects.

-Solvents such as paint thinners, varnish removers, degreasers, and stain.
+Solvents such as paint thinners, varnish removers, degreasers, and stains.

 Salmonella; is found in undercooked or raw eggs.